 - Active archive of video assets

-This use-case allows for multiple users to work simultaneously on copies of the same video project.
-By providing instantaneous access to the media assets, this allows for multiple users to work on & finalize the project.
-Instead of a multiple users working on copies of assets with in different locations that require large swaths of data to be uploaded and re-downloaded, which is in-effective.
+This use case allows for multiple users to work simultaneously on copies of the same video project.
+Providing instantaneous access to the media assets, allows for multiple users to work on & finalize the project, instead of having multiple users work on copies of assets within different locations that require large swaths of data to be uploaded and re-downloaded, which is ineffective.

 Here is how it's achieved:

-d.
-Login to Lucid application using the new account created as shown below.
+23. Users can log in to the Lucid application using their accounts as shown below.

 Uploading data to Wasabi account via the LucidLink application has several benefits:

 - LucidLink application chunks up the data into 256KB objects before uploading data to Wasabi